 Government guaranteed loan income, net.
-Government guaranteed loan income, net includes non-interest income earned on PPP loans as well as income related to the sales of government guaranteed loans.
-The increase in government guaranteed loan income, net of \$1.6 million was primarily due to a \$1.5 million increase in gain on sale of SBA loans for the year ended December 31, 2021.
+Government guaranteed loan income, net, includes non-interest income earned on PPP loans as well as income related to the sales of government guaranteed loans.
+The decrease in government guaranteed loan income, net of \$1.7 million, was primarily due to a \$7.7 million decrease PPP fee income as a result of no PPP loans originated during 2022, a 2.7 million decrease in gain on sale of SBA loans and a \$1.3 million decrease in PPP loans valuation for the year ended December 31, 2022.
+The decrease was partially offset by a \$9.5 million increase in gain on sale of USDA loans for the year ended December 31, 2022.
+The increase in gain on sale of USDA loans is primarily due to an increase in number of loans funded in 2022 as a result of government funding for the USDA loan program in the second half of 2022.

-Equity method investment income.
-Equity method investment income is comprised of income earned on equity method investments, specifically our investment in Thrive, of which the Bank holds a 49% interest.
-The income from this investment was \$5.8 million for the year ended December 31, 2021.
+Equity method investment (loss) income.
+Equity method investment (loss) income is comprised of losses or income recognized on equity method investments, specifically our investment in Thrive, of which the Bank holds a 49% interest.
+The Bank completed its investment in Thrive in July 2021.
+The loss from this investment was \$5.1 million for the year ended December 31, 2022, a decrease of \$10.9 million compared to income from this investment of \$5.8 million for the year ended December 31, 2021.
+The decrease was primarily due to the negative impact of rising interest rates on the fair value and volume of loans originated by Thrive.
 During the third quarter of 2021, Thrive's PPP loan, originated and serviced by another bank, was 100% forgiven by the SBA.
-As a result of our 49% investment in Thrive, \$1.9 million of the \$5.8 million represents our portion of the PPP loan forgiveness.
-There was no income from equity method investments for the same period in 2020.
+As a result of our 49% investment in Thrive, \$1.9 million of the \$5.8 million represents our portion of the PPP loan forgiveness for the year ended December 31, 2021.